-Internet Law Update 2018: Understanding the Legal and Tax Environment of the Online Business
+Internet Law Update 2018: Understanding the Legal and Tax Environment of the Web-Based Business

 This full-day program will provide attendees with a comprehensive update to internet and technology-related laws and regulations applicable to businesses in the U.S. and abroad.
 The program will cover the most recent privacy and cybersecurity developments in the U.S., an introduction to the EU General Data Protection Regulation (GDPR) - which promises to be the most significant data privacy regulation in 20 years, developments in defamation and intellectual property law, legal issues related to the use of social media, and the enforceability of contracts and tax issues related to U.S. e-Commerce businesses.

 Who Should Attend

 Attorneys in the general practice of law, international, business and technology law practitioners.

 Sponsored by the Committee on Continuing Legal Education and the Business Law Section

 Live CLE Program & Webcast

 Wednesday, April 25, 2018 | 9:00 a.m. - 4:30 p.m. | CFA Society New York, 1540 Broadway, Suite 1010, New York, NY 10036 | Live & Webcast

 7.5 MCLE Credits: 6.5 Areas of Professional Practice; 1.0 Ethics

 NYSBA Member: $175 | Non-Member: $275